dhowe/ritajs-v2/README.tmpl.md

 How many (tooth | menu | child).pluralize().toUpper() do you have?
 ```

-Custom transforms can be added using RiTa.addTransform() or by passing the transform function (to RiTa.evaluate() or to the RiTa.Grammar() constructor as part of the 'context' argument.
+Custom transforms can be added using RiTa.addTransform() or by passing the transform function as the 2nd argument to RiTa.evaluate() or to the RiTa.Grammar() constructor as part of the 'context'.

 <!--
 ### Choice